OLD ISLAND RESTORATION FOUNDATION

 Join us for a unique view into architectural treasures and cultural gems.

 The Old Island Restoration Foundation is a 501(c)(3) not-for-profit organization that was founded on May 23, 1960.
-Oldest House and Museum of Key WestThanks to the vision of women like Joan Thomson Knight, our founding President, the organization was successful in saving Key West’s Historic District and ultimately influencing policies and laws codified in the Historic Architectural Review Committee.
+Oldest House and Museum of Key WestThanks to the vision of women like Joan Thompson Knight, our founding President, the organization was successful in saving Key West’s Historic District and ultimately influencing policies and laws codified in the Historic Architectural Review Committee.
 Old Island has been responsible for the maintenance of The Oldest House Museum since 1974.
 The house dates to 1829, and is the foundation’s current HeadQuarters.
 It belongs to the State of Florida.
 The house is a testament to resilience, having weathered fires, hurricanes, economic hardships.
 It serves as a living chronicle of Key West’s rich history and the enduring spirit of its people from the earliest days to the present.

 Oldest House – Cussans Vernacular